oskaremilsson/ctrl.name/README.md

 ### Playlists
 _Saved in redux state in order to only fetch once per app-launch_
 * See your Spotify playlists
-* See Spotify playlists for the current ctrl.name
+* See public Spotify playlists for the current ctrl.name
 ---
 ### Search
 Free text search Spotify for: